-The Easy-Flo filler metals have corrosion characteristics resembling those of the brasses.
-They are generally useful in applications for which copper, copper base alloys, and carbon steel are suited, and with stainless steels and nickel alloys with certain limitations.
+The Easy-Flo 45 filler metal has corrosion characteristics resembling those of the brasses.
+It is generally useful in applications for which copper, copper base alloys, and carbon steel are suited, and with stainless steels and nickel alloys with certain limitations.

-The filler metals are unsuited for use with the strong mineral acids on any base metal, although the attached is slow enough to allow pickling in sulphuric or hydrochloric acids after brazing to clean up the part without destructive attack.
-Nitric acid is not recommended for use with Easy-Flo filler metals.
-They are also not suited for continuous use with aqueous ammonia, wet SO2, and strong chlorine bleach solutions.
+The filler metal is unsuited for use with the strong mineral acids on any base metal, although the attached is slow enough to allow pickling in sulphuric or hydrochloric acids after brazing to clean up the part without destructive attack.
+Nitric acid is not recommended for use with Easy-Flo 45 filler metal.
+It is also not suited for continuous use with aqueous ammonia, wet SO_2 , and strong chlorine bleach solutions.